maxkleiner/PascalCoin/README.md

 ## A P2P Cryptocurrency without need of historical operations.

-This repository contains the node and the wallet of the PascalCoin P2P Cryptocurrency.
+PascalCoin is an instant, zero-fee, infinitely scalable, and decentralized cryptocurrency with advanced privacy and smart contract capabilities.

+Enabled by the SafeBox technology to become the world's first blockchain independent of historical operations, PascalCoin possesses unlimited potential.

+### License

 The source code is distributed under the `MIT software license`, see the accompanying file LICENSE or visit http://www.opensource.org/licenses/mit-license.php.